Antilag system: MGU-H

 Modern Formula One engines take the form of a turbocharged V6 engine with an additional hybrid system.
-The hybrid system consists of two motor–generator units (MGUs): the "Motor Generator Unit - Kinetic" (MGU-K), and the "Motor Generator Unit - Heat" (MGU-H).
-To almost entirely eliminate turbo lag, electrical energy stored in the car's onboard battery is partially deployed to the MGU-H, which spins the compressor turbine.
-This allows the turbo system to reach peak boost pressure almost immediately, effectively negating any turbo lag.
+Until 2026, this hybrid system consisted of two motor–generator units (MGUs): the "Motor Generator Unit – Kinetic" (MGU-K), and the "Motor Generator Unit – Heat" (MGU-H), with the MGU-H having since been banned in the 2026 power unit regulations.
+To almost entirely eliminate turbo lag, electrical energy stored in the car's onboard battery was partially deployed to the MGU-H, which spun the compressor turbine.
+This allowed the turbo system to reach peak boost pressure almost immediately, effectively negating any turbo lag.

-During normal race conditions, electric motor input is gradually reduced as engine rpm increases and the exhaust gasses are able to sustain the desired boost pressures.
-During qualifying laps and sometimes strategically throughout the race, energy can be deployed to the MGU-H on demand, even when the engine is running at high rpm.
-This allows for the exhaust gasses to bypass the turbo via the wastegate.
-This is said to increase power by 5-10%, although at a cost to stored energy levels.
+During normal race conditions, electric motor input was gradually reduced as engine RPM increased and the exhaust gasses were able to sustain the desired boost pressures.
+During qualifying laps and sometimes strategically throughout the race, energy could be deployed to the MGU-H on demand, even when the engine was running at high RPM.
+This allowed for the exhaust gasses to bypass the turbo via the wastegate.
+This was said to increase power by 5–10%, although at a cost to stored energy levels.

-The MGU-H can also be used to generate electrical energy by allowing the electric motor that usually spins the turbine to be spun by the turbo system itself, a process known as "harvesting".
-This scenario exists when exhaust gasses are being routed through the turbo and the turbo system is operating in a conventional manner.
-Although harvesting comes at a cost to overall power, it allows for a net gain for reduction in overall lap times, as it is done in sections of the track that do not require peak power levels (for example, at the end of straights or between certain corners), or calculations have ascertained that the loss in torque in those sections of the track is made up for in sections where the generated power can be deployed.
+The MGU-H could also be used to generate electrical energy by allowing the electric motor that usually spun the turbine to be spun by the turbo system itself, a process known as "harvesting".
+This scenario existed when exhaust gasses were being routed through the turbo and the turbo system was operating in a conventional manner.
+Although harvesting came at a cost to overall power, it allowed for a net gain for reduction in overall lap times, as it was done in sections of the track that did not require peak power levels (for example, at the end of straights or between certain corners), or where calculations had ascertained that the loss in torque in those sections of the track was made up for in sections where the generated power could be deployed.

-The MGU-H has since been banned in the 2026 power unit regulations.